UI/UX design for RIT's hackathon club.

 CodeRIT is Rochester Institute of Technology's premier hackathon club.
 It is a community of students who like to make things.
 They empower all RIT students, especially newcomers, with the tools and knowledge necessary to become successful makers.

-A hackathons is a venue for self-expression and creativity through technology.
+A hackathon is a venue for self-expression and creativity through technology.
 People with technical backgrounds come together, form teams around a problem or idea, and collaboratively code a unique solution from scratch — these generally take shape in the form of websites, mobile apps, and robots.

 Schedule Component Design